ciscoheat/superforms-web/src/routes/concepts/multiple-forms/+page.md

 <svelte:head><title>Multiple forms on the same page</title></svelte:head>

-Since there is only one `page` store for each `+page.svelte`, having multiple forms, for example a register and login form on the same page, can cause problems since any form action will update `$page.form` and possibly affect both forms.
+Since there is only one `page` store, multiple forms, for example a register and login form on the same page, can cause problems since form actions will update the single `$page.form`, and possibly affect both forms.

-Fortunately Superforms has a solution for this: Multiple forms on the same page are possible by setting `options.id` for each form (one can have the default id, `undefined`).
-This prevents them from interfering with each other.

-## Usage
+With Superforms though, multiple forms on the same page are handled transparently if you are using `use:enhance`, and the forms have different schemas.
+If you're using the same schema for the forms, you need to use the `id` option:

 ```ts
 const form = await superValidate(schema, {